-The fieldwork was conducted for the delineation of Waters of the U.S., including wetlands, as defined by Section 404 of the Clean Water Act.
-That fieldwork determined that no jurisdictional wetland or Waters of the U.S. are present within the Project area.
+The fieldwork was conducted for the delineation of Waters of the US, including wetlands, as defined by Section 404 of the Clean Water Act.
+That fieldwork determined jurisdictional waters and wetlands are present within the Project area.
+A wetland delineation report was prepared which includes maps that identify the type, location, and size of all Waters of the US within the Project boundary and a Section 404 Permit will be obtained prior to Project construction.